C2SP/C2SP/BLAKE3.md

 ```

-### `hash` of Multiple Chunks
+### `keyed_hash` of Multiple Chunks

-In this second example, BLAKE3 in the `hash` mode processes a message
+In this second example, BLAKE3 in the `keyed_hash` mode processes a
-composed of two 1024-byte chunks, the first consisting only of 0xaa
+message composed of two 1024-byte chunks, the first consisting only of
-bytes and the second consisting only of 0xbb bytes.
-Below we show the
+0xaa bytes and the second consisting only of 0xbb bytes, using a
+32-byte key consisting of only 0xcc bytes.
+Below we show the execution
-execution trace, including compression function input and output values
+trace, including compression function input and output values for each
-for each compression function: the 16 + 16 = 32 compressions of the two
+compression function: the 16 + 16 = 32 compressions of the two chunks,
-chunks, and the compression of the root parent node.
-We only show the
+and the compression of the root parent node.
+We only show the message
-message block for the first compression of a chunk, as all the
+block for the first compression of a chunk, as all the subsequent
-subsequent blocks hash the same block value (respectively, all 0xaa and
+blocks hash the same block value (respectively, all 0xaa and all 0xbb
-all 0xbb for the two chunks).
-Likewise, we only show the counter value
+for the two chunks).
+Likewise, we only show the counter value and
-and flags when they changes (the counter is, 0, 1, and 0 respectively
+flags when they changes (the counter is, 0, 1, and 0 respectively for
-for the two chunks and for the root).
+the two chunks and for the root).
 The `len` compression function
-argument is always 64, so we don't show it.
-Chunks and blocks are
+argument is always 64, and we omit it.
+Chunks and blocks are numbered
-numbered from 0.
+from 0.

 ```
  == COMPRESS: CHUNK  0, BLOCK  0 ==

  h:
- 6a09e667 bb67ae85 3c6ef372 a54ff53a 510e527f 9b05688c 1f83d9ab 5be0cd19
+ cccccccc cccccccc cccccccc cccccccc cccccccc cccccccc cccccccc cccccccc

  m:
  aaaaaaaa aaaaaaaa aaaaaaaa aaaaaaaa aaaaaaaa aaaaaaaa aaaaaaaa aaaaaaaa